Diptanshu297/linkedin_post_generator/README.md

-Got it!
-Here's the updated README without the license section:

----

  LinkedIn Job Simulator 🚀

 Welcome to the **LinkedIn Job Simulator**—an innovative tool that empowers you to generate highly customized job posts for LinkedIn with just a few clicks!
 Whether you're a job seeker crafting the perfect job post or a company looking to create compelling job listings, this app has you covered.
 Generate professional, well-crafted text job posts effortlessly.